WilliamJardine/SENAMI/README.md

 * Note, 2 network interfaces are necessary for active mode: 1 for listening for network traffic, 1 for interacting with the PLC.
 * Any generated alerts are presented live in the terminal window running ids.py, but also saved to the logfile (my_logs.txt, cf. Example-Files).
 * To perform more powerful trend analysis and see generated alerts by category, use the SIEM tool.
 To see a full range of display options, do "python my_siem.py -h".
+* To demonstrate/get to grips with SENAMI's detection, see the various attack scripts in the Attack-Scripts directory.

 <h3>Personalising SENAMI</h3>
 * To change the frequency of passive checks (currently 30 seconds), alter line 212 in ids.py and line 140 in aggregate_traffic.py.